-Enter the license key obtained from your Looker representative
+Enter the license key obtained from your Looker analyst.

-Enter a Name, Email, and Password to create your first account
+Enter a name, an email, and a password to create your first account.

 Looker may be deployed using a configuration management tool such as Ansible or Chef.
 An example Ansible role for automated deployment is available on the Configuration management tools documentation page.

 Looker runs as a Java virtual machine.
-If your Looker instance is on a VMware guest you may need to do some performance tuning.
-Please see the VMware Java best practices guide.
+If your Looker instance is on a VMware guest, you may need to do some performance tuning.
+See the VMware Java best practices guide.

-On other virtualization platforms it may improve performance to reserve the Looker host’s memory from the hypervisor.
-This is not controllable on Amazon EC2, but for other vendors, please consult their documentation.
+On other virtualization platforms, it may improve performance to reserve the Looker host’s memory from the hypervisor.
+This is not controllable on Amazon EC2; however, for other vendors, consult their documentation for more information.